 IWER is housed within the MIT Sloan School of Management and has affiliated faculty from Sloan and the Departments of Economics, Political Science, Anthropology, Urban Studies and Planning, and the Engineering Systems Division.
 Within Sloan IWER Faculty are part of the Work and Organizational Studies Group.

 These diverse affiliations and the close working relationships with colleagues across the campus support a highly interdisciplinary and rigorous PhD program, a weekly research seminar, and a wide array of research projects.

 - Studies of how to achieve flexibility in organizing and scheduling work to better integrate work and personal responsibilities and improve organizational performance and health outcomes.

 - Study of what it will take to achieve a “New Social Contract” for the next generation workforce that includes an on-line “MOOC” course for workers around the world.

 - Examination of the changing mix of jobs in the health care industry with a focus on ways low wage workers can upgrade their job and career opportunities.

 - Comparison of new strategies for enforcing labor and environmental standards in developing economies.

 - Examination of ways to eliminating unintended discrimination and inequities in hiring, compensation, and promotion and other human resource practices.

 - Research and active efforts to foster innovations and improve performance of Massachusetts public schools by using state-of-the art negotiations and problem solving processes.

 IWER’s PhD program is recognized as a flagship in our field.
-Our graduates have been recruited by and taken faculty positions in a wide range of leading universities including Harvard, Stanford, Columbia, Wharton, Cornell, Toronto, INSEAD, London School of Economics, London Business School, and many more.
+Our graduates have been recruited for faculty positions in a wide range of leading universities around the world including Harvard, Stanford, Columbia, Wharton, Cornell, Toronto, INSEAD, London School of Economics, London Business School, and many more.
 See a complete list of recent graduates and placements.